Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Introduction

 In this work we build on the analysis from \cite{Torres14} by including two extra years of I-band photometry, where the sinusoidal shape of the light curve can be explained by ellipsoidal modulations.
-Additionally, we see long-term variations in the shape of the light curve, these are consistent with either accretion disk that changes in shape and luminosity, or a spotted secondary star.
-In this work we aim to settle the true nature of the object by performing a dynamical study and find that CX137 is a CV with a K7 secondary and an orbital period of \mbox{$P = 10.34488 \pm 0.00006$ h}, in agreement with previous studies.
+Additionally, we see long-term variations in the shape of the light curve, these are consistent with either changes in the luminosity of an accretion disk or a spotted secondary star.
+In this work we aim to settle the true nature of the object by performing a dynamical study and find that CX137 is a CV with a K7 secondary star and an orbital period of \mbox{$P = 10.34488 \pm 0.00006$ h}, in agreement with previous studies.
 The source shows no outbursts in our seven years of optical photometry.

 This paper is organized as follows: in \S\ref{sec:data} we describe the OGLE photometry and the optical spectroscopy obtained for this study.
-In \S\ref{sec:data_analysis} we provide an analysis of the data; where we determine the orbital period, generate a radial velocity curve, and describe the spectral features.
+In \S\ref{sec:data_analysis} we provide an analysis of the data; where we determine the orbital period, generate a radial velocity curve for the secondary star, and describe the spectral features.
 In \S\ref{sec:modeling} we present our light curve models, fitting routines and resulting output parameters.
 We finally outline our discussion in \S\ref{sec:params} and conclusion in \S\ref{sec:conclusions}.
-All quoted errors represent $1\sigma$ uncertainty, unless otherwise stated.
+All quoted errors in this paper represent $1\sigma$ uncertainty, unless otherwise stated.